oscars47/Math-Thesis/README.md

 ## Major updates

+## 2/12/25
+* still nothing on the swap gates. tried changing them to cx but no luck.
+* need to take H = Hl + Hr: doesn't fix anything....
+* wrote AZ for code. need to understand what the circuit should actually look like and why the teleportation doesn't work ** maybe there is a tensor product in the V term between L and R? no, wouldn't make sense based on definitions.
+* actually calculating explicit swap gates based on dirac operators -- their definition of swap doesn't make sense at all dimensionally...
+* fixed definition of trotter suzuki so we multiply the angle by the step number

 ## 2/9/24
 * trying to figure out the issue with TFD.
 I believe issue was how I was checking unitarity before. using Operator(circ).is_unitary() (added the new function, is_unitary(circ)). confirmed that TFD with imaginary time evolution is unitary.
 * need to fix swap function